sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_4.png)

 Yes, it does.
-If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlap the customer service text.
+If you're feeling picky, try resizing the region using the green box for visual feedback, until the lower edge of the box doesn't overlapthe customer service line.

 In a production scenario, continue testing PDFs until you're confident your configs will work with the PDF document type you've defined.